tiliado/nuvolaplayer/doc/pages/apps/guide.md

 `home_url`

 :   Home page of your service.
-The test integration service uses `nuvola://home.html` that refers to
+The template contains fake service home page `home.html`, which
-    file  `home.html` in the service's directory.
-You will use real homepage later in your own service integration (e.g. `https://play.google.com/music/` for Google Play Music).
+    has a special address `nuvola://home.html`.
+You will use a real homepage later in your own service integration (e.g. `https://play.google.com/music/` for Google Play Music).

     This field is not required if you use custom function to handle home page request.